Harpswell, Maine

-Harpswell is a town in Cumberland County, Maine, United States, within Casco Bay in the Gulf of Maine.
+Harpswell is a town in Cumberland County, Maine, United States, on Casco Bay in the Gulf of Maine.
 The population was 5,031 at the 2020 census.

-Harpswell is composed of land contiguous with the rest of Cumberland County, called Harpswell Neck, as well as three large islands connected by bridges: Sebascodegan Island (locally known as Great Island), Orr's Island, and Bailey Island and over 200 smaller islands.
-Harpswell is part of the Portland–South Portland–Biddeford, Maine Metropolitan Statistical Area.
+Harpswell is composed of land contiguous with the rest of Cumberland County, called Harpswell Neck, as well as three large islands connected by bridges: Sebascodegan Island (locally known as Great Island), Orr's Island, and Bailey Island.
+Ninety-five smaller islands are within Harpswell's municipal borders.